IBM-Security/verify-operator/README.md

 For a detailed description of IBM Security Verify refer to the [Offical documentation](https://www.ibm.com/docs/en/security-verify).

 The IBM Security Verify operator can consistently enforce policy-driven security by using the Ingress networking capability of OpenShift.
-With this approach, you can enforce authentication and authorization policies for all of the applications in your cluster at the same time, without ever changing your application code!
+With this approach, you can enforce authentication and authorization policies for all of the applications in your cluster at the same time, without ever changing your application code.

 ### Prerequisites